jayclassless/datachecker/README.rst

     pip install datachecker

-If you plan on using the DNS-checking abilities of the built-in email validator, then you'll also need to install `dnspython <http://www.dnspython.org>`_.
+If you plan on using the DNS-checking abilities of some of the built-in processors, then you'll also need to install `dnspython <http://www.dnspython.org>`_.

 ::